hslu-ige-laes/lcm/docs/docs/modules/flatElectricity/userinterface.md

 - With the checkboxes the measurements of a season can be shown and hidden individually.

 #### Extended
+- To access the extended settings, the plus symbol in the upper right corner of the title bar must be pressed.
+- Per default the extended settings tab is collapsed.
 - All the settings below are used to calculate the "typical household" consumption.
 - Please note that you only have to select devices that are really connected to the corresponding electric meter.